elsampsa/skeleton/docs/tutorial.rst

 ..
 Nested lists must be separated with a blank line

 2. Each module in a separate repository
-  * Each module should have a maintainer and a well-defined API interface
+  * Each module should have a maintainer/responsable person and a well-defined API
-  * Development

-    * Keep the cloned local git repositories at ~/python3_packages (as explained above)

-  * Production

-    * You can use pip3 to install and update the packages directly from the git repository - convenient if the development/production cycle is fast
-    * When installed with pip3 there is no fiddling with paths and symlinks, it just works (if you're interested in details, pip3 installs it under "~/.local/lib")

-  * See how this is managed in the :ref:`Getting started <started>` section

 Organize with namespaces
 ------------------------